-Figure 40: Import Center
+Figure 54: Import Center

 Importing with the Import Center follows roughly the same process as exporting, but with more options.
 There are options for merging policy variable groups, clearing the values out of the variables, and duplicating variables across all or some of your model regions.
-In addition to the most straightforward form of importing: from an exported XML policy variable file, you can also import policy variables from a REMI workbook file and from several legacy import file formats.
-Use caution with legacy formats, as your old variables may not perfectly map to new variables.
+In addition to the most straightforward form of importing: from an exported XML policy variable file, you can also import policy variables from a REMI workbook file.
+Use caution when importing from older versions, as your old variables may not perfectly map to new variables.